Popular sub Lindsey Malecha not ready for her Arizona Wildcats career to end just yet

 Fans flocking to McKale

-Tucson answered the call from Barnes — asking for 7,000 to show up Sunday afternoon — and 7,717 came to McKale.
+Tucson answered the call from Barnes — asking for 7,000 to show up Sunday afternoon — and 7,717 came to McKale Center.

 “I thought it would take a long time to get there,” Barnes said of the increase in popularity.
 “I’m so proud and so grateful.
 I love this city.
 I love these fans.
 I love the fact that they are coming out to support us,” she said.